 Events

-Below, please find the program of the 2023 Spring series of meetings organised by the Network!
+Below, please find future and past meetings organised by the Network.
 Meetings will be on Microsoft Team.
-To join write an email to admin@computationalpoliticalpsychology.com, and you will soon receive an invitation to join.
+To join, write an email to admin@computationalpoliticalpsychology.com, and you will soon receive an invitation.

 Abstract: Many models of polarisation exist, but most fail to make contact with the broader psychological literature.
 We describe a cognitive model of social influence (Social Sampling Theory [SST]) and apply it to several social network phenomena including polarization and contagion effects.
 Social norms and individuals’ private attitudes are represented as distributions rather than the single points used in most models.
 SST is explored using agent-based modeling to link individual-level and network-level effects.
 People are assumed to observe the behavior of their social network neighbors and thereby infer the social distribution of particular attitudes and behaviors.
 It is assumed that (a) people dislike behaving in ways that are extreme within their neighborhood social norm (social extremeness aversion assumption), and hence tend to conform and (b) people prefer to behave consistently with their own underlying attitudes (authenticity preference assumption) hence minimizing dissonance.
 Expressed attitudes and behavior reflect a utility-maximizing compromise between these opposing principles.
 We use SST to shed light on social phenomena including (a) homophily and the development of segregated neighborhoods, (b) polarization, (c) effects of norm homogeneity on social conformity, (d) pluralistic ignorance and false consensus effects, and (e) backfire effects.
 We show how the model can account for both attitudinal and structural polarisation.
 More generally, it is argued that explanations of social comparison require the variance, not just the central tendency, of both attitudes and beliefs about social norms to be accommodated.